-Every year, there are approximately 27 million cases of typhoid and 190,000 deaths caused by the disease.
+Every year, there are more than 12.5 million cases of typhoid and around 150,000 deaths caused by the disease.
 Research has shown that the impact of typhoid in developing communities goes beyond physical illness and death.
 Typhoid infections can cause adverse pregnancy outcomes, impair physical and cognitive development, impact school attendance and performance, and limit productivity in the workforce.

 Typhoid is a bacterial infection in humans caused by the bacteria Salmonella enterica serotype Typhi (S. Typhi).
 Humans, once infected with typhoid, carry the bacteria in their bloodstream and intestinal tract, subsequently shedding it in the stool.
 A person contracts typhoid through the consumption of food or beverages that have been handled by a person who is shedding S. Typhi or if sewage contaminated with S. Typhi taints water used for drinking or washing food.